zhanghaoyang0/rsidmap/README.md

 # Why rsidmap
 - Full:
 `rsidmap` uses latest dbsnp release (build 155, available at 20210616, >20G for a build) to perform quick search with *tabix*.

 - Convenient:
-`rsidmap` uses a (tab separated) gwas summary as input and provide another add gwas summar with a new rsid field as output.
+`rsidmap` uses a (tab separated) gwas summary as input and provide output with a new rsid field.

 - Fleasible:
 If you use ANNOVAR, it is [excat map](https://annovar.openbioinformatics.org/en/latest/articles/dbSNP/) (i.e., exact match ref, alt).
 `rsidmap` provide a flag `--exact_map` to chose if you want exact match or not, default is False.
-Because in cross-trait analysis we only want to match two alleles (neglecting their orders), two alleles can be reordered by taking opposite GWAS effect.
+In cross-trait analysis, two alleles can be reordered by taking opposite GWAS effect, so we can only match two alleles (neglecting their orders).

 # Requirements
 - `Linux` with `wget` and `tabix`